HasanYousef/OOP-course-projects/ShapesFormer/README.txt

         in this way we get the first point in the EquilateralTriangle:

 Bug:
-        there are a bug in the Triangles that sometimes the top vertex dosnt reach the age of the Bounding Rectangle another bug that sometimes we have two top vertexs not just one
+        there are a bug in the Triangles that sometimes the top vertex doesn't reach the age of the Bounding Rectangle another bug that sometimes we have two top vertexs not just one

 Another Notes: